QuentinAndre/pyprocessmacro/README.md

-PyProcessMacro: A Python Implementation of Andrew F. Hayes' 'Process' Macro
+﻿PyProcessMacro: A Python Implementation of Andrew F. Hayes' 'Process' Macro
 ===========================================================================

 # Copyright Notice for the original Process Macro